 Our phones have become indispensable tools for daily life.
 When we’re traveling, our phones are an invaluable tool.
 Things like currency conversions, finding our way around, translations, and even documenting our travels are now taken care of by one handy device that fits in your pocket.

-Sure, you can chance using your native sim card in Thailand and hope that you’re not left without coverage at a crucial moment.
+Sure, you can change using your native sim card in Thailand and hope that you’re not left without coverage at a crucial moment.
 Unfortunately, this is likely to also result in a phone bill bloated with roaming charges and eyewatering data prices.

 Unlock Our GREATEST Travel Secrets!